Sanglorian/orcus/Orcus Player Options - current.md

 ### Aristocrat

-You are a blueblood, one of the finer class of people.
+You are a patrician, and believe yourself to be one of a finer class of people.

 * +2 Intimidate
 * **Will Defense:** +1 ancestry bonus to Will defense.